JuliaIO/AVSfldIO.jl/README.md

 by this IO library.

 This library supports
-some extensions that are nonstandard AVS but very handy, like a single 3D header file that points to multiple 2D files that get treated as a single entity.
+some extensions that are not standard AVS but are very handy, like a single 3D header file that points to multiple 2D files that get treated as a single entity.